St. Louis, MO

 The products listed in the warning are sold as gels, sprays, ointments, solutions, and lozenges under the following names:

+Now is time for Hyland’s to answer for this astonishing negligence.
 Hyland’s Teething tablet lawsuits are currently filed and being litigated.
 Additional teething tablet lawsuits may soon be filed against other manufacturers.
+As a part of this national litigation, our firm is fighting for retribution for the families affected by Hyland’s actions.

 A corporation, by definition, is profit-seeking.
 There is no requirement that a corporation acts morally.
 Unfortunately, too often we see dangerous products remain on the market when corporations prioritize profit over people, as we believe is the case with these products.